wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Training-on-Amazon-Web-Service.md

 ### Unity Environment not responding

-If you didn't setup X Server or hasn't launched it properly, or your environment somehow crashes, or you haven't `chmod +x` your Unity Environment, all of these will cause connection between Unity and Python to fail.
+If you didn't set up X Server or hasn't launched it properly, or your environment somehow crashes, or you haven't `chmod +x` your Unity Environment, all of these will cause connection between Unity and Python to fail.
 Then you will see something like this:

 ```console
 Logging to /home/ubuntu/.config/unity3d/<Some_Path>/Player.log